What is Recovery?

 At the Farm, we believe that abstinence is instrumental in healing the brain from the damage caused by the addiction.
 Along with sustained abstinence is the need for a strong support system especially in the first 3 years of sobriety.
 During this period, the need for learning and building the skills that facilitate growth and healing are so important.
 The need to be part of a community is essential to the emotional needs such as the need to be valued, to be productive, trusted, and loved by self and family.
 We believe the Farm model provides the best chance for reaching long term abstinence.

-Now think about the treatment for opiate addiction which is also a life threatening disease.
+Now consider the treatment for opiate addiction which is also a life threatening disease.
 Five year abstinence is also used to determine success.
 But instead of encouraging abstinence, you are given medication (pharmaceutical opioid) to manage your addiction along with group therapy and maybe individual counseling to reduce the likelihood of relapse and death from overdose.
 People, especially young people, want to survive.
 Some will do well with the current treatment offered and will get their life back and find joy again.
-And if and when they may someday be able to break from the bonds of buprenorphine or methadone, the Farm can be ready with long term recovery support in place.
+If and when they may someday want to break from the bonds of buprenorphine or methadone, the Farm will be ready with long term recovery support in place.

-The standard of treatment for Doctors and other professional is abstinence and long-term care (generally 5 years).
-Physician Health Programs (PHP's) have demonstrated that after 5 years, 71% of physicians were licenses and working.
+The standard of treatment for Doctors and other professionals is abstinence and long-term care (generally 5 years).
+Physician Health Programs (PHP's) have demonstrated that after five years, 71% of physicians were licenses and working.
 These are statistics that should be available to all who choose abstinence as their recovery.

 It has been shown that 85% of the people who live in abstinence for a period of five years stay in recovery for the rest of their lives.
 We need to do better.